git627/Wikipedia-sentiment-analysis/README.md

 </p>

 Where <img width="28" height="23" alt="image" src="https://github.com/user-attachments/assets/b0f2e562-f184-45d1-87fe-dc8c64e2efee" /> is the aggregated probability of the jth sentiment class, <img width="14" height="17" alt="image" src="https://github.com/user-attachments/assets/f928cbfd-150e-4351-9940-41539e99ad4e" /> is the length of the ith text segment in characters, <img width="28" height="16" alt="image" src="https://github.com/user-attachments/assets/8c37f7fc-a872-4cff-8fa5-a35b381d2c3d" /> is the probability of the ith text segment belonging to the jth sentiment class, and <img width="13" height="15" alt="image" src="https://github.com/user-attachments/assets/a1e4b1e1-e6d5-4917-8717-dbe8a7114cdc" /> is the total number of text segments within the article.

+## Files
+There are currently four scripts used for this project:

+1. wiki_sentiment_single.py: this script allows users to generate sentiment predictions for a single Wikipedia article.
+The user provides a URL as input.
+2. wiki_sentiment_multi.py: this script allows users to generate sentiment predictions for multiple Wikipedia articles.
+The user provides either a list of URLs or a UTF-8 encoded .csv file as input.
+3. sentiment_models.py: this script contains classes representing the various BERT models used for this work.
+Users are free to augment it as they see fit.
+4. sentiment_helpers.py: this script contains various helper functions used by the other scripts.

+Additionally, two Jupyter notebooks (wiki_single_example.ipynb and wiki_multi_example.ipynb) are provided as examples for anyone who would like to see how the scripts are used.